 The exception may be the front spoiler though, and a rather well-ventilating one.
 To be honest, I find it noticeable how this design is seen on the A!vantgarde styling that was offered for 1st gen. Audi A4 1995 upwards.

 What it was kitted with

-Going back to the core of the MTM business, this build is not all about the look.
-Under the hood, the well-known 20V has been mated to an upgrad package around a KKK K27/28 hybrid, put on a Sport Quattro manifold, offering 2.0 BAR of boost.
+Going back to the core of the MTM business, this build is also about MTM’s ability to tweak the performeance.
+The well-known 20V has been mated to an upgraded package around a KKK K27/28 hybrid, put on a Sport Quattro manifold, offering 2.0 BAR of boost.